okfn/okfn.github.com/blog/_posts/2016-04-19-pdf-tools-extract-text-and-data-from-pdfs.md

 * [pdf.js](http://mozilla.github.io/pdf.js/) - you probably want a fork like [pdf2json](https://github.com/modesty/pdf2json) or [node-pdfreader](https://github.com/jviereck/node-pdfreader) that integrates this better with node.
 Not tried this on tables though ...
   * Max Ogden has this list of Node libraries and tools for working with PDFs: <https://gist.github.com/maxogden/5842859>
   * Here's a gist showing how to use pdf2json: <https://gist.github.com/rgrp/5944247>
+* [Apache Tika][tika] - Java library for extracting metadata and content from all types of document types including PDF.
+* [Apache PDFBox][pdfbox] - Java library specifically for creating, manipulating and getting content from PDFs.

 [pdf2htmlEX]: http://coolwanglu.github.io/pdf2htmlEX/
 [pypdf2xml]: https://github.com/zejn/pypdf2xml